levibostian/ExpressjsBlanky/README.md

 The first thing you need to do is create a `.env` file in the root of the project.

+_Note: This project relies on the CLI tool, [cici](https://github.com/levibostian/cici/) for helping with the environments.
+You may want to read up on the README of the project to understand how it's used in the scripts.
+Especially used on the CI server._

 ```
 cp .env.example .env
 ```